Nchrist89/Palms-Peaks-P1/README.md

 ### Typography

 When choosing the font, I wanted it to feel quirky, tropical and fun.
-Shojumaru was what I had envisioned and straight away I knew it was the font I would use for the headings.
+Shojumaru font was what I had envisioned and straight away I knew it was the font I would use for the headings.
 Klee One was one of many chosen for the body text and it visually looked better than the rest.

 Google Fonts has been used for the following fonts: